Level3-REST/site/doc/profiles/alias.md

 ### Discovery

-The Alias resource includes both its profile as well as the profile of the target resource in the `Profile` header.
-The `Location` header points to the aliased resource.
-It also shows the `Allow` header <u>for the target resource</u>.
+The Alias resource includes both its profile as well as the profile of the target resource in the `profile` header.
+The `location` header points to the aliased resource.
+It also shows the `allow` header <u>for the target resource</u>.
 The status code matches the intent of the Alias—dynamic or permanent redirect.

 ![](alias/discovery.svg){: .center-image}